CSS Drop Caps with the initial-letter Property

 The old way: style ::first-letter with float: left, a big font-size (e.g. 3em), line-height: 1, and margin-right to clear the text.
 It kind of worked but line wrapping and alignment varied by browser and font, and you had to tweak by eye.

 The modern way: set initial-letter: 3 (or another number).
 The number is how many lines the letter sinks into.
 The browser sizes and positions it correctly.
-You can use two values, e.g. 3 2, for sink and raise.
+Use two values, e.g. 3 2, for sink and raise.
+Safari requires the -webkit- prefix.
 One property, predictable result.

 ESC